ganeti/ganeti/man/gnt-instance.rst

 during this operation are ignored.

 If ``--no-hotplug`` is given any disk and NIC modifications will not be hot-plugged.
 The change will take place after the reboot.

 Without the ``--no-hotplug`` parameter, Ganeti attempts to perform the operation hot if possible.
-Hotplug is currently supported only for disk and nic modifications in the KVM hypervisor.
+Hotplug is currently supported only for disk and NIC modifications in the KVM hypervisor.
 If hotplug fails (for any reason) a warning is printed but execution is continued.
 For existing NIC modification interactive verification is needed unless ``--force`` option is passed.

 See **ganeti**\(7) for a description of ``--submit`` and other common options.